probablynotnmp/ProjectFRT/README.md

 # Envi: a Beauty and Spa Experience 🧖🏾‍♂️💆🏻‍♂️

+## This is a project created for Future Ready Talent Internship 2023

+ 👇👇👇👇 PROJECT LINK 👇👇👇👇

 ** https://brave-island-0b2396a00.2.azurestaticapps.net/ **

 Welcome to our online booking platform for parlor and spa services!
 Our mission is to make self-care accessible to everyone by providing a seamless, convenient, and enjoyable booking experience.